 MacPhail brings their lineup of six themes to libraries throughout the seven-county Twin Cities Metro.
 During our class, we explored ways in which musical play promotes body awareness.
 Naming parts, moving them to the beat and playing simple start-and-stop games with them highlighted both literacy skills and impulse control.
 It was also just plain fun watching my toddler daughter try to imitate the instructor!

 How to Sign Up for Sing, Play, Learn

 The program is free and, consequently, very popular.
-Advance registration is required at some locations, strongly suggested at others.
+Advance registration is required at most locations, strongly suggested at others.
 Make sure to call ahead.
-Classes across the Metro are also winding down as the school year draws to a close.
-Check with your local library for upcoming dates.
+Classes are easier to find during the school year.

 About the Author: Anne Kingston is a co-founder of Family Fun Twin Cities.